Shitō-ryū: Characteristics

 Modern Shitō-ryū styles also place a strong emphasis on sparring.
 Shitō-ryū stresses speed and economy of movement, and fighting is generally initiated from a higher, more upright stance than Shotokan employs.
-On the other hand, because the style has a relatively high number of kata, a significant of time is spent perfecting forms.
+On the other hand, because the style has a relatively high number of kata, significant time is spent perfecting forms.

 Style branches

 Many derivative styles of Shitō-ryū developed after the death of Kenwa Mabuni.
 Notable branches started by his sons and students are: